 Then, as a seeming afterthought, she asked how a woman should go about studying medicine.

-They also donated Brisbane Arcade to the university and their family home Moorlands stands today in the grounds of the Wesley Hospital.
+They also donated Brisbane Arcade to the university.
+Their family home Moorlands stands today on the grounds of the Wesley Hospital.

-Lilian and Jo arrived in Brisbane in 1891 and after first working as an assistant to Dr Booth in South Brisbane, Lilian set up her own practice at The Mansions in George Street.
+Dr. Lilian Cooper and Miss Josephine Bedford arrived in Brisbane in 1891.
+After first working as an assistant to Dr. Booth in South Brisbane, Lilian set up her own practice at The Mansions in George Street.
 Local male doctors did not take kindly to the female interloper.

 A common innuendo thrown at Lilian hinted at what was obvious to anyone with eyes to see.
 The unchivalrous gentlemen medicos declared that performing a man’s job ‘unsexed’ a woman.
 In contrast to Jo’s petite prettiness, Lilian was unashamedly and defiantly butch.